-- the appropriate login, user, and group definitions for your server and spawner configuration.
-For details, see Security Metadata and the Security chapter.
+- a metadata profile for connecting to a metadata repository.
+For details about setting up this profile, see the SAS Management Console: User's Guide - the appropriate login, user, and group definitions for your server and spawner configuration.
+For details, see Security Metadata and the Security section.